How to check user login history in WordPress

 How to check visited page user history

-In addition to WordPress login history data, it’s possible to check the visited pages for your users.
+In addition to WordPress login history data, you can check your users’ visited pages.
 This creates a WordPress user history that you can use in your analytics.

 In order to do that we need to activate the visit tracking module.
 It is set under Users Insights > Modules.
 Then you have some settings regarding the user roles that you want to track: